daltontf/daltontf.github.io/content/about/_index.md

 ### Stuff I Might Write About

-- Rust Programming
+- Programming
 - Books
+- Movies and TV
 - Sports
 - Fitness
+- Whatever

 The styling of this site is an homage to my first computers.
-The TRS-80 Color Computer <sup>1</sup>.
+The TRS-80 Color Computer [^1].

-<sup>1</sup> Tandy should not have put the TRS-80 moniker on something that did not use the Z-80 processor.
+[^1] Tandy should not have put the TRS-80 moniker on something that did not use the Z-80 processor.